 Automated External Defibrillator (AED)

 AED stands for Automated External Defibrillator.
 An AED analyzes the heart's rhythm and tells a first aid provider to deliver a shock to a victim of sudden cardiac arrest.
 This shock, called defibrillation and may help the heart reestablish an effective rhythm.
-Studies have shown that early defibrillation increases a victim of sudden cardic arrest chances for survival.
+Studies have shown that early defibrillation increases a victim of sudden cardiac arrest chances for survival.
 Each minute that defibrillation is delayed reduces the chance of survival by about 10%.

 Campus does not provide AEDs.
 They are a unit or departmental purchase, just like other first aid supplies.
 However, unlike some first aid supplies, there are responsibilities that accompany AED ownership.